Loading

 Sense the cultural significance of the Pilliga Nature Reserve, 170km north of Dubbo, as you walk in the footsteps of the Gamilaraay people on the Sandstone Caves walking track, known for its ancient rock engravings.
 Complement your experience with a visit to Timmallallie National Park, 40km west, where the Sculptures in the Scrub Walking Track features artist–Elder collaborations that tell stories of local Aboriginal history and culture.

 Seek out more al fresco art south of Bourke on a walk through serene bushland in Gundabooka National Park to the Yapa (Mulgowan) Aboriginal art site, a ceremonial area for the Ngemba and Paakandji peoples.
-Gaze in awe at paintings of emus and dancers and hand stencils under the shady sacred rock face.
+Look up in awe at paintings of emus and dancers and hand stencils under the shady sacred rock face.

 Back O' Bourke Gallery, North Bourke Credit: Destination NSW